Norm Abram: Presentation style

-Norm Abram is well known for his soft-spoken, calm manner of explaining precise, efficient woodworking techniques.
+Abram is well known for his soft spoken, calm manner of explaining precise, efficient woodworking techniques.
 He is usually seen wearing a plaid shirt, a style that has become his trademark.
 He begins his shows with a reminder about personal safety, specifically highlighting the importance of wearing safety glasses.

 Abram emphasizes the importance of focusing attention when performing dangerous operations, such as cutting with a power saw.
 He avoids working when rushed, tired, distracted, or after drinking even small amounts of alcohol.
 He advises against misusing tools or failing to sharpen them properly.
 He is not afraid to talk to himself in the shop, reviewing carefully the next steps before he undertakes them.

 Awards and recognition

-The American Academy of Ophthalmology awarded Norm Abram its EyeSmart Distinguished Service Award on April 23, 2009.
+The American Academy of Ophthalmology awarded Abram its EyeSmart Distinguished Service Award on April 23, 2009.
 The award was presented for "his steadfast commitment to safety and the prevention of eye injuries".

-In 2018 Abram was selected for the Ken Burns Lifetime Achievement Award by the filmmaker who, with Old Sturbridge Village, gives the award to "individual[s] who [have] made a significant impact on the arts through a project that is relevant to the history Old Sturbridge Village works to preserve".
+In 2018, Abram was selected for the Ken Burns Lifetime Achievement Award by the filmmaker who, with Old Sturbridge Village, gives the award to "individual[s] who [have] made a significant impact on the arts through a project that is relevant to the history Old Sturbridge Village works to preserve".

+In 2022, the National Academy of Television Arts & Sciences honored Abram along with This Old House with the Lifetime Achievement Award at the 49th Daytime Emmy Awards.

 Personal life

-Norm Abram has lived with his wife, Elise (a skilled potter), in a custom modified-classic two-story Colonial, timber-framed home that he built in Carlisle, Massachusetts, with the assistance of his father and other professionals.
+Norm Abram has lived with his wife, Elise (a skilled potter), in a custom modified classic two story Colonial, timber framed home that he built in Carlisle, Massachusetts, with the assistance of his father and other professionals.
 He wrote his book Norm Abram's New House (1995) based on his experiences planning and building the house.

 More recently, he bought a new old house in Rhode Island near the coast, where he plans to build a new woodworking shop, and he is also interested in learning shipbuilding.

 His fondness for plaid shirts is well-known and at times parodied, a prime example being the character Al Borland from Home Improvement, portrayed by Richard Karn.

 Abram and his wife enjoy cooking and entertaining, visiting museums and art galleries, boating, kayaking, and fishing.

 Abram was previously married to Laura Cone (divorced in 1996), with whom he has a daughter, Lindsey.